-The COVID-19 pandemic has been and continues to be a complex and evolving situation, causing unprecedented levels of disruption of our business.
-Although our assets are currently open and operating without capacity restrictions and business levels continue to recover, there remains significant uncertainty surrounding the full extent of the impact of the COVID-19 pandemic on our future results of operations and financial position.
+The COVID-19 pandemic has been and continues to be a complex and evolving situation, causing unprecedented levels of disruption to our business.
+Our assets are currently open and operating without capacity restrictions and business

 The majority of our businesses have been open and operating throughout 2021 and 2022.
 However, Gaylord National remained closed during the first half of 2021 and reopened July 1, 2021.
 The Grand Ole Opry and Ryman Auditorium reopened for full-capacity publicly attended performances in May 2021.
 In addition, subsequent to the December 2020 downtown Nashville bombing, the Wildhorse saloon reopened in April 2021.